Mark Zuckerberg responds to Trump's claim Facebook was out to get him

 Related: Facebook is well aware that it can influence elections

-Faceboo (FB, Tech30)is facing increased scrutiny over the election.
+Facebook is facing increased scrutiny over the election.
 The company said last week it would give Congress information about 3,000 ads that ran in the U.S. it sold to Russian-linked accounts.

 CNN reported Wednesday that Facebook ads bought by Russians during the campaign referenced Black Lives Matter and was specifically targeted to reach audiences in Ferguson, Missouri and Baltimore.